-Safety Experience with our aNK Platform in Phase I Clinical Trials.
-Our aNK platform has been evaluated for clinical safety in 46 patients across four phase I clinical trials.
-Unlike many cell-based adaptive immunotherapy trials, patients were not pre-selected based on the likelihood of response to the intervention, but rather we accepted all-comers with very advanced disease, having failed multiple rounds of standard chemotherapy, radiation, surgery and even stem cell transplantation.
-Additionally, unlike as seen with most other cell-based trials, none of these patients received lympho-depleting or preconditioning agents in order to enhance therapeutic effects.
+While many cell-based adaptive immunotherapy trials impose heavy pre-screening protocols, our subjects were not pre-selected based on the likelihood of response, but rather accepted all-comers including patients who had very advanced disease, having failed multiple rounds of standard chemotherapy, radiation, surgery and even stem cell transplantation.
+Additionally, none of these patients received lympho-depleting or pre-conditioning agents in order to enhance therapeutic effects.